uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 parts = text.split(sep)
 ```

-Now, we have a list of parts and we can iterate over each part and check whether it is still too long.
+Now, that we have a list of parts, we can iterate over each part and check whether it is still too long.
-If that is the case, then we should recursively chunk the part again with the remaining separators.
-Otherwise, we can just add the part to the list of chunks.
+If that is the case, then we should recursively chunk the part again with the remaining separators—otherwise, we can just add the part to the list of chunks.
 We also need to make sure that we skip empty parts.

 This approach follows a classic recursive structure and can be implemented as follows: